Kastobi/ci_ms2_aggregator/README.md

     - stars not provided

 - The segments were chosen this way to fulfill the different criteria of users.
-    - compare unicorns like Facebooks React to Googles Angular
+    - compare unicorns like Facebook's React to Google's Angular
     - compare niche packages like plugins for specialised use-cases

 ### Multiple keyword selector